Episode 282

 So when that Lizzie is Lizzie's fiancé now, I would go downstairs and they'd be doing whatever I didn't know.

-And I wouldn't tell my mom because they would tell me to shut up and they'd tell me not to come downstairs all the time because there was, there was stuff under the, I think they were trying to keep me away from whatever they were doing.
+And I wouldn't tell my mom because they would tell me to shut up and they'd tell me not to come downstairs all the time because there was stuff under the stairs.

 There was fixed fighters.
+There was ghosts, whatever.

 And I literally, I really believe that they,

-even if they weren't brainwashed, that they had done something to themselves, you know what I mean, to where they thought that this was real, you know, or at least maybe she lived with that.
+even if they weren't brainwashed, that they had done something to themselves, you know what I mean, to where they thought that this was real.
+You know, or at least maybe she lived with that.

-She used to cut, like, she, I remember one time she cut slayer into her arm, and I was like, is that a band?
+She used to cut, like, I remember one time she cut slayer into her arm.
+And I was like, is that, you know, with band because she was into heavy metal?
+And she's like, no.

-I can remember her, not that time, but I can remember her cutting her legs and cutting her arms and stuff like that.
+not that time, but I can remember her cutting her legs and cutting her arms and stuff like that.
+And my mom would send her to the counselor.

-emotionally disturbed as well, and she had her own bipolar schizophrenia or whatever, she would take them out because, in her mind,
+emotionally disturbed as well, and she had her own bipolar schizophrenia or whatever, she would take them out because in her mind,

 counselors and stuff like that were bad.

-they didn't know what they were teaching you, they didn't know what they, you know, all this stuff.
+They didn't know what they were teaching you.
+They didn't know what they, you know, all this stuff.

 And she would say that they're gathering information on us.

-She would say, like, we're like Christ's bloodline, she knew Christ's descendants, we're, you know, all this stuff.
+She knew Christ's descendants.
+We're, you know, all this stuff.

 And that's what I had to go up around.

 I mean, I got past it.
+I'm working.

 I mean, I worked through it.
+I understand that she had an illness.

-I understand that she had an illness, but I know it sounds really bad on my part, but growing up with my mom, the way that she was.
+But I know it sounds really bad on my part, but growing up with my mom, the way that she was.

-I was used to it, and I never thought that she would harm anybody because my mom never threatened.
+You were used to that kind of thing.
+I was used to it, and I never thought that she would hurt anybody because my mom never threatened.

 It didn't alarm you because you've been exposed to it.

-Right, and it was right.
+Right, and it was.
+Right.

 It didn't at all.

 I thought it was some kind of religious belief that they both shared or something.
+I don't know.

 I can probably